Causes of Ebola

 The fourth Ebola virus subtype, Ebola-Reston, has caused disease in nonhuman primates, but not in humans.

 Just as scientists are unsure of the animal host for the Ebola virus, they are also unsure how an outbreak of Ebola virus occurs.
-Researchers have hypothesized that the first patient becomes infected with Ebola virus through contact with an infected animal.
+Researchers have hypothesized that the first patient becomes infected through contact with an infected animal.